legallchaperone/cs106l-assignments/assign6/README.md

 ## Overview

+> [!IMPORTANT]
+> To complete this assignment you'll need the content in the lecture on November 12th.
+> We've scoped this assignment such that it should be reasonable to finish it by Friday, even though the lecture is on Tuesday.

 In this assignment you will be exercising your understanding of `std::optional`.
 We'll be making use of the same `courses.csv` from assignment 1.
 You are tasked to write one function for this assignment, which attempts to find the a `Course` in the `CourseDatabase` object, and return it.
 Take a look at the code and review the `CourseDatabase` class to understand the interface.

 ## Running your code